-A Gift Card/Gift Certificate Disbursement Log is required to record the dispensing of all gift cards purchased - even if only one card is purchased for one individual.
-In the event the gift cards are purchased for a study or research project where the participants are to remain anonymous, the Gift Card/Gift Certificate Disbursement Log AND the Confidential Gift Card Disbursement Logs must be maintained by the Principal Investigator AND made available upon immediate request.
+A Gift Card/Gift Certificate Disbursement Log is required to record the dispensing of all gift cards purchased, even if only one card is purchased for one individual.
+In the event the are purchased for a study or research project where in the participants are to remain anonymous the Gift Card/Gift Certificate Disbursement Log and the Confidential Gift Card Disbursement Logs must be maintained by Principal Investigator and made available upon immediate request.

-- 1. Proof of original purchase and authorization form MUST be kept on file with the appropriate with PI.
-The receipt must show the individual gift card numbers purchased. - 2.
-Gift card/certificate numbers must be identified and entered in the "Gift Card or Certificate Number" column of the Gift Card/Gift Certificate Disbursement Log.
-The amount of each card must be entered in the "Amount" column.
+- 1. Proof of original purchase and authorization form MUST be kept on file with the responsible PI.
+The receipt must reconcile to the individual gift card numbers purchased. - 2.
+Gift card/certificate numbers must be identified and entered in the Gift card or Certificate Number column of the Gift Card/Gift Certificate Disbursement Log.
+The amount of each card must be entered in the amount column.

-At all times the total of the undistributed gift cards/gift certificates and the disbursement log must equal the total of all gift cards/gift certificates purchased.
-It is the responsibility of the department - P.I. to provide Contracts and Grants the most up-to-date disbursement log, along with proof of remaining gift cards/certificates.
+At all times the total of the undistributed gift cards/gift certificates and the disbursement log must equal the total of all cards purchased for specified event.
+It is the responsibility of the PI to provide Contracts and Grants the most up-to-date disbursement log along with proof of remaining gift cards/certificates when requested.

-III.
 Preparing Budget and Expenditure Reports